top of page

 Is this your situation?
 Your Morabanc Andorra account has shown no deposits, withdrawals, or direct debits for many years, and you, the account holder, have made no recent activity whatsoever.
 This situation may clearly indicate that your account is inactive.

 It is important to note that Morabanc Andorra may apply different administration fees depending on whether an account is active or inactive.
 The difference between these charges can be significant—sometimes exceeding €10,000 annually.
 Protect yourself from paying unjustified or excessive account administration fees for an account that has remained inactive.
+You can also review how Morabanc manages mortgages and other financial obligations for further context.

 Charging high administration fees on an inactive account is questionable and potentially unfair, as there is no financial activity or management to justify such costs.
 If Morabanc Andorra has imposed these fees despite your account being inactive, you may have grounds to dispute or reclaim those charges under Andorran banking transparency and consumer protection laws.